ryanzhou/interapp/README.md

 Signatures are created from the SHA-256 digest of the payload string with a random temporary key.

+## Real-world Usage

+Interapp is being used at [CoinJar](https://www.coinjar.com/) for delivering transaction notifications and updating user states across different Rails apps.
+The payloads always contain an `action` string field which allows a dedicated `InterappClientService` module within each app to route the request to the corresponding internal methods.
+This makes the API extremely simple to test.

 ## Contributors

 If you want to contribute to this gem, you can fork this repository and set up your development environment.